-Our center is one of 12 centers in the country funded by the National Institute of Diabetes and Digestive and Kidney Diseases that is specifically designed to enhance the efficiency, productivity, effectiveness and multidisciplinary nature of research in nutrition and obesity.
-The goals of the UNC NORC are to:
+Our center is one of 11 centers in the country funded by the National Institute of Diabetes and Digestive and Kidney Diseases that is specifically designed to enhance the efficiency, productivity, effectiveness and multidisciplinary nature of nutrition and obesity-related research.

 - Provide resources and support to investigators conducting multidisciplinary and interdisciplinary research in nutritional sciences and obesity;

 - Enhance the impact and presence of nutrition and obesity research at UNC;

 - Strengthen clinical nutrition training programs for medical students, practicing physicians and allied health personnel; and

 - Translate findings from obesity and nutrition research to the general public to use to improve their overall health and well-being.

 The UNC NORC provides expertise, infrastructure, and services to nutrition and obesity investigators through four biomedical research cores – the Animal Metabolism Phenotyping Core, the Clinical and Community Human Assessment and Interventions Core, the Metabolism and Metabolomics Core, and the Precision Nutrition Core – as well as the Center’s Enrichment Program and Pilot & Feasibility (P&F) Program.
 An overview of the UNC NORC’s governance and organizational structure is presented in this downloadable figure.

 The Administrative Core is responsible for the overall business administration and daily management of the NORC.

 The Administrative Core includes the Enrichment Program and the Pilot and Feasibility Program .

 The Animal Metabolism Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.